L-X-T/kinderwald/website/cms/wp-content/themes/lodestar/readme.txt

 == Changelog ==

+= 31 January 2018 =
+* Add copyright information.
+Bump version number.

+= 29 January 2018 =
+* Manually list the logo's height and width, rather than using add_image_size -- the latter doesn't

 = 25 January 2018 =
 * Replace support for Jetpack's Site Logo for Core's Custom Logo.
 Make sure the output uses the same CSS classes for existing sites, and that the logo is sized correctly.